 When your boards are all set up for Pinterest SEO it’s time to optimize your pins, too.

 First, make sure you start your pin title with your main keyword that you’re targeting.
-It’s the most important thing you can do after having created an intriguing pin image.
+This is the most important thing you can do after having created an intriguing pin image.

 Step 10: Optimize your images and text overlays